 East Africa: The nations that border the Red Sea and the Indian Ocean.

 So far I have traveled to only few countries in this vast continent, so no need to group into sub-region yet.

 Egypt has one of the longest histories of any country, tracing its heritage back to the 6th–4th millennia BCE.
 Considered a cradle of civilization.
 Ancient Egypt saw some of the earliest developments of writing, agriculture, urbanization, organised religion and central government.

-eSwatini, one of the last absolute monarchies in the world, is one of the smallest countries in Africa and has a well-earned reputation for friendliness in Southern Africa.
+Formerly known as Swaziland, eSwatini is one of the last absolute monarchies in the world.
+It is one of the smallest countries in Africa and has a well-earned reputation for friendliness in Southern Africa.
 It also contains several large game parks and reserves, which are sponsored by the government.

 Kenya encompasses Savannah, Lakeland, the dramatic Great Rift Valley and mountain highlands.
 It’s also home to wildlife like lions, elephants and rhinos.

 Lesotho, the Kingdom in the Sky, is a largely mountainous country with lofty altitude.
 Lesotho is the only country in the world to be entirely above 1000 m.

 Lesotho is a beautiful, culturally rich, affordable and easily accessible from South Africa.
 Few days in Lesotho’s hospitable mountain lodges and trading posts will give you a fresh perspective on Southern Africa.

 South Africa often referred to as the “rainbow nation” because of its multi-ethnic society encompassing a wide variety of cultures, languages, and religions.
 It is a country on the southernmost tip of the African continent, marked by several distinct ecosystems.
 Inland safari destination populated by big game.
 The Western Cape offers beaches, lush wine-lands, craggy cliffs at the Cape of Good Hope, forest and lagoons along the Garden Route.